Thursday, February 24, 2022

 are the only limbs he has left

-to dance with storms.
+which dance with storms.

 his ocean-blue wool

-reminds him of a long-ago girl
+reminds of a long-ago girl

 who said the tide would lead

-as it retreated like the hem of her dress.
+when it retreated like the hem of her dress.

-his skeleton, he thinks of a ship
+his skeleton, he thinks as a ship

-cannoned with muscle, ligaments the rigging
+cannoned with muscle, ligamented with rigging.

-a crooked even barnacled mast.
+his spine a crooked, barnacled mast.

 his legs heavy anchors

-bereft of allegiance to current and wind.
+bereft of allegiance to either ship or current.

 across the countryside of his cheeks.